-- The operating level in the BAPs should be maintained at approximately elevation 347 feet MSL or lower to provide a minimum 3 feet of freeboard in the impoundment under normal operating conditions. - The rate of water decanted from the BAPs (process outflow) should be equivalent to the inflows of process water pumped to the impoundment during the design flood event so that the operating level of 347 feet is maintained in the BAPs. - Stormwater runoff from the lignite storage areas should not be pumped to the BAPs during heavy precipitation events until Luminant personnel document through visual inspection that adequate freeboard is available in the BAPs.
-As a result, the lignite storage areas will accumulate stormwater during periods of heavy precipitation until such time as the water can be pumped to the BAPs or otherwise managed. - Truck deliveries of process waters from other Luminant facilities should be suspended during periods of heavy precipitation.
+- The operating level in the BAPs should be maintained at approximately elevation 384 feet to provide approximately 2.5 feet of freeboard in the impoundment under normal operating conditions. - The rate of water decanted from the BAPs (process outflow) should be equivalent to the inflows of process water pumped to the impoundment during the design flood event so that the design operating level of 384 feet is maintained in the BAPs. - Stormwater runoff from the lignite storage areas should not be pumped to the BAPs during heavy precipitation events until Luminant personnel document through visual inspection that adequate freeboard is available in the BAPs.
+As a result, these areas will accumulate stormwater during periods of heavy precipitation until such time as the water can be pumped to the BAPs or otherwise managed.

-In accordance with 257.82(c)(3) of the CCR Rule, this initial IDFCSP must be placed in the BBSES facility operating record no later than October 17, 2016.
+In accordance with 257.82(c)(3) of the CCR Rule, this initial IDFCSP must be placed in the MOSES facility operating record no later than October 17, 2016.
 Subsequent periodic IDFCSPs must be completed every five years from the completion date of this initial plan.
 In addition, the IDFCSP must be amended whenever there is a change in conditions that would substantially affect the plan.